Back home but still rolling, the Wizards take down the NBA-worst Timberwolves

 Bradley Beal came out of the locker room after halftime and unleashed an onslaught, pulling up for three-pointers, stutter-stepping through the paint to hit jumpers at challenging angles and hustling for his own rebounds to dish to teammates.
 Washington had 44 points in the third quarter after Beal — who had 17 in the period — helped get the offense churning.

+“That was big,” Beal said when asked how significant it was to put away Minnesota with minimal fuss.
+“In years past, or maybe earlier this year, we probably would’ve played down to the level of the competition.
+That’s no knock on them — I think we would’ve lowered our level of play versus how we’ve been playing the last six of seven.
+Honestly, I think we kind of did it the first half, and [Russell Westbrook] actually said something at halftime — just keep guys engaged, don’t play down to the level of our competition, just control what we can control, play our style of basketball — and I think that’s what we did.”

-Russell Westbrook did his part and then some, logging his 10th triple-double of the season before the fourth quarter even started.
+Westbrook did his part and then some, logging his 10th triple-double of the season before the fourth quarter even started.
 According to ESPN Stats & Info, Saturday’s game was the 46th time Westbrook had logged a triple-double through three quarters.
 In the past 25 seasons, his former teammate James Harden has the next most with 13.

 Beal led all scorers with 34 points and added eight rebounds and six assists.
 Westbrook had 19 points — all from two-point field goals and free throws — to go with 14 rebounds and 12 assists.